safdotdev/safacoda/scratchpad/pactflow-provider-drift/step3.md

 #### Install Drift

+Drift is available as a standalone binary, and is language agnostic.
+It can be used to test any API, regardless of the implementation language or framework.

-The simplest way to try Drift without installing anything globally is with npx:
+The simplest way to try Drift without installing anything globally is with `npx` (required node):

 `npx @pactflow/drift --help`{{execute}}

 If you prefer a global install (available across shells), install from npm:

 `npm install -g @pactflow/drift`{{execute}}

 `drift --help`{{execute}}

-Need more options?
-See our [Installation Guide](https://pactflow.github.io/drift-docs/docs/how-to/install) for manual installation, verification steps, and troubleshooting.
+If you don't use node, or need more options, see our [Installation Guide](https://pactflow.github.io/drift-docs/docs/how-to/install) for manual installation, verification steps, and troubleshooting.

 #### Create your First Test Suite